Managing Vault Secrets

 Version Limitation

 The limits on secret versions applies to both a secret's versions that are in use and versions that are deprecated, including those that have been scheduled for deletion.
-For information about limits on the number of versions for a given secret and for secret versions in a tenancy, see Service Limits.
+For information about limits on the number of versions for a particular secret and for secret versions in a tenancy, see Service Limits.

 Before You Begin